ivan-kleshnin/reactive-states/README.md

 CycleJS describes drivers as something which performs side-effects but this trick is perfectly valid and working.
 State pipes are just noop "drivers".
 No data is duplicated by looping so we shouldn't create a memory leak (proof?).

+Refer to [working example](https://github.com/ivan-kleshnin/cyclejs-examples/blob/master/x.x-form/src/app.js) of this architecture if you need more details to get all the above.